-WORKPLACE RIGHTS
+STATE OF WORKPLACE RIGHTS

 Congress and its agencies employ roughly 30,000 employees nationwide, many of whom live in Maryland, Virginia, and the District of Columbia.
-Congressional employees who have claims of discrimination, harassment, and other violations of workplace rights laws must assert their claims through the Office of Compliance's (OOC) Dispute Resolution process.
+Congressional employees who have claims of discrimination, harassment, and other violations of workplace rights laws must assert their claims through the OOC Dispute Resolution process.
 The OOC provides dispute resolution services nationwide regardless of an employee's geographic location.

 The "State of Workplace Rights" provides statistical data to Congress on the use of the OOC by Congressional employees.
-Section 301(h) of the Congressional Accountability Act (CAA) requires that such statistics be published annually.
+Section 301(h) of the CAA requires that such statistics be published annually.